samvera/browse-everything/README.md

 For example, after picking two files from dropbox,

-If you're using javascript to handle the results, the data will look like this when the user finishes selecting files:
+If you initialized browse-everything via JavaScript, the results data passed to the `.done()` callback will look like this:
 ```json
 [
   {